PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-13 10:20:20
+Last updated: 2024-04-13 10:20:53
-Random Quote: All I know is, he's not in the same grade as me anymoreAnd I'm thrilled. - Missy
+Random Quote: Brother, you're driving the "I-wanna-have-sex-with-her-truck" and its got a huge blind spot. - Marshall Eriksen